deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/00 Deephaven with PyTorch.md

 # Deephaven with PyTorch

 PyTorch is an open source machine learning library for Python.
 It is a popular and widely used module that is based on the Torch framework for Lua.
-PyTorch is used in some well-known applications, the most notable of which is Tesla's Autopilot advanced driver-assistance system.
+PyTorch is used in some well-known applications, most notably Tesla's Autopilot advanced driver-assistance system.
 \
 \
-In this notebook, we will use PyTorch to classify the Iris flower dataset.
+In this notebook, we use PyTorch to classify the Iris flower dataset.
 This dataset contains 150 measurements of the petal length, petal width, sepal length, and sepal width of three different Iris flower subspecies: Iris-setosa, Iris-virginica, and Iris-versicolor.
 The Iris flower dataset is commonly used in introductory AI/ML applications.
-It is a classification problem: determine the class of Iris subspecies based off the four measurements given.
+It is a classification problem: determine the class of Iris subspecies based on the four measurements given.

 Let's start by importing everything we need.
 We split up the imports into three categories: Deephaven imports, PyTorch imports, and additional required imports.